Twisted Fiber Bundle Codes over Group Algebras: Introduction

 \section{Introduction}

 Homological and product-type constructions have become a major source of quantum CSS codes \cite{NC2000}.
-In particular, hypergraph-product \cite{TZ2013}, lifted-product \cite{PK2019,PK2021}, balanced product \cite{BE2021}, and fiber-bundle-inspired constructions \cite{HHD2021} provide systematic frameworks for constructing low-density parity-check (LDPC) CSS codes from algebraic data.
+In particular, hypergraph product \cite{TZ2013}, lifted product \cite{PK2019,PK2021}, balanced product \cite{BE2021}, and fiber bundle-inspired constructions \cite{HHD2021} provide systematic frameworks for constructing low-density parity-check (LDPC) CSS codes from algebraic data.
 These approaches have produced many important families of codes, including those in \cite{BEPRX2021, AF2024, BH2014, MC2025, PK2022, EKZ2020, KT2020, FGL2018, ZP2019, LAV2020, LZ2022, DHLV2023} and the references therein.
 In many cases, they proceed by combining two smaller chain complexes into a larger complex whose first homology determines the logical qubits.
 Their appeal lies in the fact that questions about code parameters can then be reformulated in terms of the algebraic and homological properties of the underlying complexes \cite{CE1999, W1994}.